lair001/virtual-address-book/README.md

 To set administrator permissions, run `User.find_by(username: "[username]").update(role: "administrator")`.
 To remove moderator permissions, run `User.find_by(username: "[username]").update(role: "free")`.

-For example, `User.find_by(username: "The One").update(role: "administrator")`will grant moderator permissions to the user whose username is `The One`.
+For example, `User.find_by(username: "The One").update(role: "administrator")`will grant administrator permissions to the user whose username is `The One`.

 You may exit the `rails console` command line by running `exit`.